Jokhu1234/Django_Project/README.md

 For my Django project submission - sellsquare.
-Here are the credentials for the admin interface:
+Here are the credentials for the online marketplace website and the admin interface:

 Superuser:
 Username: admin